Ortus-Solutions/docker-commandbox/README.md

 * `USER` - When provided the server process will run under the provided user account name
 * `CFPM_INSTALL` and `CFPM_UNINSTALL`  - Supported for Adobe Coldfusion 2021 engines.
 When provided as a delimited list of [Coldfusion Package Manager](https://helpx.adobe.com/coldfusion/using/coldfusion-package-manager.html) packages, these will be installed ( or uninstalled, respectively ), prior to the server start.
 A warmed-up server is required to use these variables.

-##### Processor and Operating System Architecture Support

-All Debian-based images currently support linux/amd64 or linxux/arm64 architecture.
-Alpine builds are currently only supported on linux/amd64
 ##### Docker Runtime Variables

 * `$HEALTHCHECK_URI` - Specifies the URI endpoint for container [health checks](https://docs.docker.com/engine/reference/builder/#healthcheck).
 By default, this defaults to `http://127.0.0.1:${PORT}/` at 20 second intervals, a timeout of 30 seconds,  with 15 retries before the container is marked as failed.  _Note: Since the interval, timeout, and retry settings cannot be set dynamically, if you need to adjust these, you will need to build from a Dockerfile which provides a new [`HEALTHCHECK` command](https://docs.docker.com/engine/reference/builder/#healthcheck)